FAQs

 • I will be studying abroad when it is time to apply to the program.
 May I still apply?

 Absolutely!
-All applications will be submitted through the InfoReady Review portal, which students access with their VUnetID and password.
+All applications will be submitted through InfoReady, which can be accessed using your VUnetID and password.
 Students are responsible for submitting their application, including ensuring the faculty mentor is aware of the deadline to submit their portion after the student portion is complete.
 Both sections must be submitted by the application deadline.

 • I will be enrolling in summer school.
 May I still apply?